bbrown1867/advent-of-code-rs/README.md

 # advent-of-code
-Advent of Code 2021 in Rust.
+Advent of Code solutions in Rust.